Sunilkumarrai/Projects-using-R/Bike Sharing Demand/readme.md

 # Bike sharing Demand

-Bike sharing systems are a means of renting bicycles and people can rent a bike from one location and return it to a different or same place.
+Bike sharing systems are means of renting bikes and people can rent a bike from one location and return it to a different or same place.
 The process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.

 ## Objective

-To predict the number of bicycles that can be rented.
+To predict the number of bikes that will be rented.
-To understand how factors like Daily , hours, holidays and temperature influence the demand of bikes:
+To understand how factors like Daily , hours, holidays and temperature influence the demand of bikes.

 ### Data Fields in Dataset
 Hourly rental data spanning two years and there  are 7 categorical variables and 4 continuous variables